 Kimolos lies on the southwest of the island group of Cyclades, in the Aegean Sea near the bigger island of Milos.
 Kimolos also includes the uninhabited islands of Polyaigos, Agios Efstathios and Agios Georgios.

-There is only one way, by ferry – and you can use Ferryscanner for more details if you are interested in island hopping routes.
+There is only one way, by ferry – and you can use Ferryscanner for more details.

 Things to do in Kimolos